parlaynu/wireguard-hub-spoke-aws/README.md

 Routing from spoke-to-spoke via the hub is supported.
 The hub's wireguard configuration has knowledge of all the local networks at each spoke (via configuration) and can route traffic to the appropriate spoke.
-The spoke's all MASQUERADE traffic leaving their primary interface to keep routing knowledge localised at the hub.
+The spokes all MASQUERADE traffic leaving their primary interface to keep routing knowledge localised at the hub.

 The hub is built on AWS and listens for VPN connections from the spoke sites.
 The spokes gateways need